Dare Ogunbowale: Jacksonville Jaguars

 On September 10, 2020, Ogunbowale signed with the Jacksonville Jaguars.
 He re-signed with the Jaguars as an exclusive-rights free agent on April 19, 2021.

 Houston Texans (second stint)

-On March 23, 2022, Ogunbowale signed a two-year $3.3 million deal with the Houston Texans.
+On March 23, 2022, Ogunbowale signed a two-year $3.3 million deal with the Texans.
+On November 5, 2023, in a game against the Buccaneers, Ogunbowale was pressed into action as the Texans emergency placekicker after an injury to starting kicker Kaʻimi Fairbairn.
+In the fourth quarter, he became the first non-kicker to make a field goal in a regular season game since Wes Welker did so in 2004.
+The Texans went on to win 39–37.

+On April 22, 2024, the Texans re-signed Ogunbowale.
+In Week 4, Ogunbowale scored the game-winning touchdown in a 24–20 win over the Jacksonville Jaguars.

+On March 5, 2025, Ogunbowale re-signed with the Texans on a one-year, $2 million deal.

 Personal life

-Ogunbowale was born in the United States to parents who immigrated from Nigeria.
-His sister Arike is an All WNBA basketball player playing for the Dallas Wings of the WNBA.
+Ogunbowale was born in the United States to an American mother and a father who immigrated from Nigeria.
 He attended Marquette University High School in Milwaukee, Wisconsin where he was a four sport athlete - football, soccer, basketball and track.
+Ogunbowale's younger sister Arike is a professional basketball player for the Dallas Wings of the WNBA.